Vicbouret/Lab.Practicing-Git/README.md

-#The GIT Practice file
+# The GIT Practice file
--Nothing to see here, really.
+- Nothing to see here, really...